In brief

 What to Avoid

-Solvent-based finishes can react with polymer clay plasticizers, causing permanent tackiness, softening, or surface damage.
+Solvent-based finishes can react with polymer clay surfaces, causing long-lasting tackiness, softening, or surface damage.

-- Nail polish contains solvents that can stay tacky permanently on polymer clay.
+- Nail polish contains solvents that can stay tacky for a long time on polymer clay.

 - Spray lacquers and spray sealers are often solvent-based even when marketed as "clear coat."
 Check the label for solvent content before using.